By Maxime Chouinard

 Or if we go back further in time,in 1840, to Donald Walker’s Defensive exercises:

-Now, we can say that this is all fine and well for these hoity toity gentlemen, but what about the real, manly men Irishmen fighting in fearful factions fights?
-Well, it so happens we have a few photographs and reliable paintings of a few of them:
+Now, we can say that this is all fine and well for these hoity toity gentlemen, but what about the real manly men Irishmen, fighting in fearful factions fights?
+Well, it so happens we have a few photographs and reliable depictions of a few of them:

-It’s very much possible that in the Medieval era Irishmen used bigger clubs like those we see for example in the treatise of Paulus Hector Mair.
-But these were used in a context where one could possibly meet up with a foe wearing steel armor, which was not that common in Ireland.
+It’s very much possible that, in the Medieval era, Irishmen used bigger clubs like those we see for example in the treatise of Paulus Hector Mair.
+But these were used in a context where one could possibly meet up with a foe wearing steel armor, which was not that common in Ireland though.
 By the 18th century, breastplates and helms were relegated to the attics of old tower houses and there was then no impetus to carry big clubs like these when much smaller ones could do the job just as well.

 Then… we get to this…